bootprint/bootprint-openapi/README.md

 ## License

-`bootprint-swagger` is published under the MIT-license.
+`bootprint-openapi` is published under the MIT-license.
 See []() for details.

 Some of the example specs have been provided by contributors who opened issues on github,